spyder-ide/spyder-docs/doc/pylint.rst

 |

-You can click the dropdown or press the dropdown arrow in the filename field to view results of previous analyses.
+Finally, you can click the dropdown or press the dropdown arrow in the filename field to view results of previous analyses.

 .. image:: images/pylint/code-analysis-history.png
    :align: center